panther-labs/asana-ticket-router/sentry_asana/README.md

 The service requires the following secrets:

 - Sentry_Asana_Secrets
-  - SENTRY_CLIENT_SECRET: found in the custom integration setup in Sentry.
-See https://sentry.io/settings/panther-labs/developer-settings/ to view all custom integrations. `Sentry-to-Asana-Hosted-Ops` is the integration that corresponds to the service deployed in the `hosted-ops` account (i.e. 'Prod').
-For development, use the Client Secret in `Sentry-to-Asana-Dev`.
+  - `SENTRY_CLIENT_SECRET`: found in the custom integration setup in Sentry.
+See https://sentry.io/settings/panther-labs/developer-settings/ to view all custom integrations. `Sentry-Asana-Prod` is the integration that corresponds to the service deployed in the `hosted-ops` account (i.e. 'Prod').
+For development, please use the Client Secret in `Sentry-Asana-Dev`.
-  - ASANA_PAT: the PAT used as the bearer token during Asana API calls.
+  - `ASANA_PAT`: the PAT used as the bearer token during Asana API calls.
 Create a PAT here https://app.asana.com/0/my-apps
-  - SENTRY_PAT: the PAT used as the bearer token during Sentry API.
+  - `SENTRY_PAT`: the PAT used as the bearer token during Sentry API.
 Create a PAT here https://sentry.io/settings/account/api/auth-tokens/

 ## Deploying The Service

 ### Prod

-To deploy in **prod** (i.e. panther-hosted-ops account), trigger the codebuild project through the console to deploy what is on the `main` branch.
+To deploy in **prod** (i.e. `panther-hosted-ops` account), all you need to do is submit a PR.
+On merge, it will automatically trigger a [codebuild](https://github.com/panther-labs/hosted-aws-management/blob/master/panther-hosted-ops/us-west-2/sentry-asana-codebuild.yml) job to build and update the infrastrucutre and code for the project.

 In order to deploy the service manually (i.e. through the Pulumi CLI), Pulumi CLI is required (see https://www.pulumi.com/docs/reference/cli/ for install details).
 Complete your Pulumi setup (including access token related work) prior to deploying.

 ### Dev